AnandSKarjagi/BookmarkUrlApplication-FrontEnd/README.md

-Url Catalog  Front End  -- Angular 9 : repo for all your organization internal websites
+Bookmark URL  Front End  -- Angular 9 : repo for all your organization internal websites

 Git Link : Link to be updated
 To run in Local : Download this repo from above link and do "npm install" in your terminal pointing to this folder